hungryram/oak-blue-real-estate/src/content/main/index.md

       altText: Description of Image 2
   buttonText: Read More
   buttonLink: /about
-- type: videoTour
-  heading: Take a Video Tour of Our Modern Villa
-  video: homeTour.mp4
 - type: showcase
   heading: Buying a Home
   subHeading: Luxurious Interior Designs